Tuesday, May 20, 2008

 I love the illustrations of Linn Olofsdotter (Sweden).
 I am completely drawn in by the delicate line and pretty shading and odd subject matter.
 Lovely.

 When I see sites like this I'm always aching to pull out my own watercolours, ink, brushes and pencils.
-A career in illustration has always appealed to me ~ I long to get off this keyboard, out of this desk, out of this office.
+A career in illustration has always appealed to me ~ I long to get off this keyboard, out of this desk, this office.
 I wonder if it's in me.
-I wonder if I have what it takes.
-I wonder.
 It feels good to be wondering out loud.
 I think it's time to hit the moleskine again.

 Labels: